elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/logical-operators.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Technically Yes, but it is not recommended because it reduces readability because logical operators can be confusing when used in this fashion.</div><br />
+  <div><strong>Interview Response:</strong> Technically, Yes, but it is not recommended because it reduces readability.</div><br />
-  <div><strong>Technical Response:</strong> Technically it can be done, but it is not recommended.
-Although, the variant with && appears shorter, an if statement is more obvious and tends to be a little bit more readable.
+  <div><strong>Technical Response:</strong> Technically, we can do it, which goes against recommendations.
+Although the variant with && appears shorter, an if statement is more prominent and tends to be more readable.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />